 Strung out over the lagoon and accessible from a dark wooden causeway, the resort’s Prestige Ocean Villas are available at a premium compared with the all-inclusive rate of the densely packed beach villas.
 A fine dining restaurant and an overwater club-style dining room have been added as an alternative to routine buffets in the huge main restaurant.
 Transfer from the airport by speedboat takes 30 minutes.

-The Iru Fushi Beach & Spa Maldives (formerly the Hilton Maldives Iru Fushi Resort & Spa) in Noonu Atoll a 45-minute seaplane flight north of Male offers comfortable digs and access to high speed Internet.
+The Sun Siyam Iru Fushi (formerly Iru Fushi Beach & Spa Maldives that took over from the Hilton) in Noonu Atoll a 45-minute seaplane flight north of Male offers comfortable digs and access to high speed Internet.
 Think 52 acres of sugar-white sand, an unrivalled ocean vista, Water Villas, and top-class snorkelling.
 This is a versatile escape and a splendid option among child-friendly Maldives resorts.
 If you enjoy fresh seafood, this could be the nearest thing to heaven.

 Across the channel from Malé in South Malé Atoll, resorts are undisturbed by jets flying overhead.
 What was originally known as Vadoo Diving Paradise has been transformed and opened in April 2009 as the Adaaran Prestige Vadoo.
 The three-acre island is now a carefully manicured garden retreat, while the accommodation is in 50 detached villas built on columns over a translucent lagoon, linked to the island by winding wooden walkways.